 Queenie by Candice Carty-Williams

 Who better to guide us through a quarter-life crisis than Carty-William’s vibrant millennial protagonist, Queenie?
 In reality, reading this revolutionary flick fills us with a lot of head-shaking and disappointment at her unhealthy antics rather than pride or aspiration, and that’s the point.
 Nobody is perfect, especially not Queenie.
 Carty-William’s documentation of gentrification, mental deterioration, and sexual politics is not solely provocative, but a vital shake-up of the narrative to create a welcoming platform of education and unity.
 We are all just trying to get through with our bit of baggage, and Queenie knows there is simply no right way to do that, but humor, honesty, and understanding are sure to get you far.

 Promising Young Women by Caroline O’Donoghue

-This book, which quietly circles the #MeToo movement, was surprisingly published at the same time as the Harvey Weinstein call out but written long before it.
+This book, which quietly circles the #MeToo movement, was surprisingly published at the same time as the Harvey Weinstein call-out but written long before it.
 It shows us that the blurring of workplace relationships has been a known archetype for a very, very long time.
 Following the protagonist’s life working in the marketing world of London after a break up with a long-term boyfriend, O’Donoghue probes issues about relationships in our twenties, toxicity, and misogyny in the workplace.
-It exposes the unspoken mental and physical deterioration faced by women due to both workplace and emotional, relational labor, and also the yo-yo-ing of a quarter-life crisis.
+It exposes the unspoken mental and physical deterioration faced by women due to both workplace and emotional, and relational labor, and also the yo-yo-ing of a quarter-life crisis.
 Dark, relatable, and borderline supernatural, this story urges us to be wary of the power dynamics that can get twisted at this vulnerable decade in both personal life and the workplace.